Five things we've learned about how to implement AI agents successfully.

 Use agentic AI.
 An agent is the right solution. |

-Workflow automation has a ceiling.
+2. Workflow automation has a hard limit.
 You designed it.

-When you automate a workflow, you codify how work currently gets done.
-Every step is designed by you, and the intelligence lives in that design.
-You can make it faster to go through every step of the process but won't find smarter ways to reach the same outcome.
-In a workflow, the optimization ceiling is the process itself.
+When you automate a workflow, you codify how work gets done.
+Every step is designed by you, and the intelligence lives within that design.
+You can optimize every process and find ways to run faster through every process but your system won't find smarter ways to reach the same outcome.

 Workflow automation